John Conner (American football): Cincinnati Bengals

 Conner was signed by the Cincinnati Bengals on December 15, 2012, after the team placed fullback Chris Pressley on the injured reserve list.
 Conner was released by the Bengals on August 31, 2013.
 In an episode of Hard Knocks, Bengals coaches stated that though Conner was the best Fullback on the roster, they were keeping Orson Charles due to his special teams play, even going as far as showing Charles game film of Conner after the decision.

 New York Giants

 After working out with the Buffalo Bills, Conner was signed to a two-year contract by the New York Giants on September 25, 2013, replacing Henry Hynoski, who suffered a fractured shoulder in Week 3 of the regular season.

-Second stint with the New York Jets
+New York Jets (second stint)

 Conner was re-signed by the New York Jets on September 30, 2014 after fullback Tommy Bohanon suffered a broken collarbone.

 Buffalo Bills

 Conner signed with the Buffalo Bills on May 13, 2015, reuniting with his former head coach Rex Ryan.
 On September 4, 2015, he was released by the Bills.